superduper-io/superduper/README.md

 - Massive overhaul of the docs
 - Revamped and modularized testing suite

-⭐️ Leave a star to be informed of more exciting updates!
+ `⭐️ SuperDuperDB is open-source: Please leave a star to support the project! ⭐️`

 ---

 ## What is SuperDuperDB?

 🔮 SuperDuperDB is a general-purpose AI development and deployment framework for **integrating any ML models** (i.e. from PyTorch, Sklearn, HuggingFace) **and AI APIs** (like OpenAI, Antrophic, Cohere) **directly with your existing databases**, including streaming inference, model training and vector search.
 SuperDuperDB is not another database, it "super-dupers" your existing preferred database.